nlab-mpg/COSDA-HR/index.md

 # What is COSDA?

 The object recognition ability is indispensable for robotsto act like humans in a home environment.
 For example, when considering an object searching task, humans can recognize a naturally arranged object previously held intheir hands while ignoring never observed objects.
-Evenin such a simple task, we need to deal with three complex problems: **Domain Adaptation**, **Open-Set Recognition**, and **Continual Learning**.
+Even in such a simple task, we need to deal with three complex problems: **Domain Adaptation**, **Open-Set Recognition**, and **Continual Learning**.
 However, most existing datasets are simplified to focus on one problem and do not measure the object recognition ability for home robots when multiple problems are mixed in.
 We propose a Continual Open Set Domain Adaptation (COSDA) Dataset that requires dealing with the above three problems simultaneously.

 # Dataset